dattalab/d_code/README.md

 https://github.com/keflavich/image_registration, and I wrote a couple of convenience routines there.

+Presuming that you are a member of the dattalab organization with access to this repo (which you are, if you can read this), you should be able to install this code by standard git cloning techniques, that is, run the following at a terminal prompt:

+    git clone git@github.com:dattalab/dattacode.git

+This will create a clone of the repo in the current directory.
 After this, you should be able to add the top level directory to your python path and then import anything as you see fit, e.g.: `import imaging.io as io`.
-See also the IPython startup file for a way to do this automatically.
+See also the IPython startup file below for a way to do this automatically.

 ## Overview and Summary of Packages